 4. Sharing the Information

-- Visibility of Additional Information : Visibility of sections such as “training and employment” “residence” or “personal information” can also be restricted to certain lists.
+- Applying lists to the settings of other information: the visibility of sections such as “education and employment”, “home town”, or “personal information” can also be hidden from certain lists.

 5. “Restricted Access” List

 This list predefined by Facebook states that all contacts added to this list can only see your publications that are publicly shared.
 This is the best solution to not reject the friend request you’ve received but still prevent any access to personal information.

 In the setting “restricted list” you can edit and add whoever you want to the list.

 We recommend you to take a look at the other blocking options, since in this section you can block applications or pages that do not interest you and invitations to events and applications of the friends you choose.
 We all have that annoying friend who always sends us invitations to play Candy Crush, so why not block these invitations?
 Your friend will be none the wiser!